pharmaDB/scoring_data_processor/README.md

 These outputs will require confirmation if the file already exists, so use the following to output all files into the `asset/` directory:

-`yes | pipenv run python main.py -ob -an -ap -apj -mn -mp -mpj`
+`yes | python3 main.py -ob -an -ap -apj -mn -mp -mpj`

 To read help: